10 Foods to Help You Sleep Soundly

 Almonds have been touted as the perfect, healthy, on-the-go snack.
 But did you know this snack staple is a nutritious source of melatonin?
 Melatonin is the body’s natural sleep hormone and the reason why you feel sleepy at night (or when you eat certain foods).

 When it comes to sleep and drinks, tea is one of the most highly regarded for its sleep-inducing properties.
 Chamomile and Passionflower are both rich in antioxidants, which can reduce stress and promote relaxation.

 Did your mom offer you a glass of warm milk before bed when you were younger?
 A study in the “Nordic Journal of Psychiatry” says your mom might be onto something.
 Milk is rich in tryptophan, the same amino acid that is found in turkey and can also help to improve sleep.

 You might not consider hummus a bedtime food, however, chickpeas (the base of hummus) is!
 Just like turkey and milk, chickpeas contain tryptophan, as well as vitamins folate and B6.
 These vitamins, combined with the tryptophan, regulate your sleep and internal clock with the production of melatonin and serotonin.

 Still looking for a way to get some soothing sleep?
 Try investing in a set of bamboo bed sheets.
 Made with bamboo, these sheets are temperature regulating, adapting to your body, and wicking away moisture.
-They’re also naturally hypoallergenic and antibacterial.
+They’re also naturally hypoallergenic.
 You’ll be doing fewer loads of laundry and much more dreaming.
 Check out the Luxury Bamboo Bed Sheets here!